jonathondilworth/detailed-plutus-lecture-notes/README.md

 *The Second Cohort Of The Plutus Pioneer Programme*

+***Note: Due To Personal Circumstances, I have had to take a period of time away from this project.
+I am, however, returning to it soon.
+I hope to refine this repo such that it may be helpful for the third cohort.***

 ***In my humble opinion, Cardano is to Blockchains what Linux is to Kernels.***

 *I mean, a Blockchain is technically just a data structure, right?
 But, Cardano is the entire operating system...
 Plus, similarities between open source development, I guess it would be better to compare it to Git actually.
 'Cardano is to Blockchains what Git is to SCM' - anyone remember SVN?
 Queue: Angry Linus!*